Farewe/invacost/Readme.md

 Indeed, looking at the graph it would be ill-advised to calibrate models on this subset of InvaCost (feel free to try it!).
-We should rather focus on the cumulative cost over time, which in our case amounts to US$ 231,149 millions for the 1970-2017 time period.
+We should rather focus on the cumulative cost over time, which in our case amounts to US\$ 231,149 millions for the 1970-2017 time period.

 # Example on many subsets: all taxa/species in the database